Chapter 7Inverse matrices, column space and null space

 You have a hint by now of how linear algebra is useful for describing the manipulation of space, which is useful for things like computer graphics and robotics.
 But one of the main reasons linear algebra is more broadly applicable, and required for just about any technical discipline, is that it lets us solve certain systems of equations.
 When I say “system of equations”, I mean you have a list of variables you don’t know, and a list of equations relating them.

-How exactly they depend on each other is determined by the substance of your science, whether that means modeling the physics of circuits, the dynamics of the economy, or interactions in a neural network, but often you end up with a list of equations which relate these variables to one and other.
+How exactly they depend on each other is determined by the substance of your science, whether that means modeling the physics of circuits, the dynamics of the economy, or interactions in a neural network, but often you end up with a list of equations which relate these variables to one another.
 In many situations, these equations can get very complicated.

 But if you’re lucky, they might take a certain special form.
 Within each equation, the only thing happening to each variable is that it will be scaled by some constant, and the only thing happening to each of those scaled variables is that they are added to each other.
 So no exponents, fancy functions, or multiplying two variables together.